boygaggoo/AndroidScreenshot/README.md

 Installation
 ------------

-To install, simply mount the DMG and drag the Android Screenshot app to your /Applications folder.
+To install, uncompress the zipfile and drag the Android Screenshot app to your /Applications folder.
 Make sure that your `~/.bashrc` file defines the environment variable `ANDROID_SDK_HOME`.
 This variable should be the path to where the Android SDK has been installed on your Mac.